-Texas shooting: Two people killed in attack at primary school
+Texas shooting: Fifteen killed in attack at US primary school

 - Published

-Two people have died in a shooting at a primary school in Texas, and 13 young pupils have been taken to hospital.
+Fifteen people have died in a shooting at a primary school in Texas, says Governor Greg Abbott.

-Uvalde city school district said an attacker opened fire on the campus of Robb Elementary School.
-One teacher was shot, an official told CBS.
+The 18-year-old gunman killed 14 students and one teacher at Robb Elementary School in the city of Uvalde.

+The governor said the suspect was armed with a handgun and possibly a rifle in the attack.

+Governor Abbott says the suspect is deceased, and it is believed that responding officers killed him.

-The public has been asked to stay away as police investigate the crime scene.
-The shooter is in custody, police say.
+The public were asked to stay away as police investigate the crime scene.

 Shootings at primary schools, where pupils range in age from five to 11, are still relatively rare.